brylianrst/Brilian-Portofolio/Part2 Final Project.md

 ### Introduction

-Frame 1: What is Climate Change ? definition of climate change Frame 2: What are Fossil Fuels?
+#### Frame 1: What is Climate Change ?
+#### Frame 2: What are Fossil Fuels?
+#### Frame 3: What is the link between fossil fuels and climate change?
-Frame 2: The Necessity of Energy Production for Human Consumption Frame 3: Primary Energy consumption
+#### Frame 4: The Necessity of Energy Production for Human Consumption
+#### Frame 5: Primary Energy and its Consumption
+#### Frame 6: Further Analysis
-Frame 4: The Necessity of World Electricity
+#### Frame 7: World Electricity Energy
-Frame 5: World Electricity Generation
+#### Frame 8: Electricity Energy and its generation
+#### Frame 9: Further Analysis

+#### dataviz 1: How much primary energy does each country consume ?
+#### dataviz 2: geographic map
+#### dataviz 3: How much electricity does each country generate ?
+#### dataviz 4: geographic map

 ### Problem Statement

-Frame 6: How Does Electricity Energy Consumption Affect the Environment?
-What is the relevance with the Electricity Generation ?
+#### Frame 10: How Does Electricity Generation and Consumption Affect the Environment?
-Frame 7: How big is the impact of fossil fuels on climate change and our planet?
+#### Frame 11: Further Analysis

-Frame 8: Fossil Fuel Combustion : Carbon dioxide
+#### dataviz 5: Fossil Fuel Combustion : Carbon dioxide
-Frame 9: Fossil Fuel Combustion : Other Green House Gases
+#### dataviz 6: Fossil Fuel Combustion : Other Green House Gases

 ### Call to Action

+#### Frame 12: Reminder for us
-Frame 10: What is Earth Hour ?
-Why it is important ?
+#### Frame 13: What is Earth Hour ?
+How can it protect against climate change?
-Frame 11: Earth Hour Milestone
+#### Frame 14: Earth Hour Milestones
-Frame 12: How can we contribute as an Information Systems Student Frame 13: Closing QnA
+#### Frame 15: How can we contribute in Earth Hour as an Information Systems Student ?
+#### Frame 16: Closing QnA

+Also i already indentify the data visualizations and sketches, include examples of how the real data might be rendered.
+Data visualizations that i provide are appropriate for the project and of sufficient quantity and quality to tell a compelling story.
+I also already referenced and used important elements like titles, annotations, legends, captions, axis, data source and other elements appropriately for the data visualizations.

 # User research